 Once you know your cost basis, subtract this from your sale price.
 If you otherwise disposed of your crypto - like by trading or spending it - instead subtract your cost basis from the fair market value in INR on the day you disposed of it.

-Of course, for most investors they're not calculating a gain or loss from a single asset, they're actually calculating gains and losses for multiple crypto assets which makes tracking your cost basis a lot trickier.
+Of course, most investors aren’t calculating a gain or loss from a single asset, they're actually calculating gains and losses for multiple crypto assets which makes tracking your cost basis a lot trickier.
 A cost basis method dictates which assets you sold and when - which can have a big effect on your gains and losses.
-In general, India recognizes the first in, first out (FIFO) and average cost basis accounting method.
+In general, India recognizes the first in, first out (FIFO) and average cost basis accounting methods.

 You don't currently pay tax when you buy crypto with fiat currency like INR.
-However, if you are purchasing crypto through a P2P platform or international exchanges, you will be required to deduct 1% TDS and remit the balance amount to the seller’s account.
+However, if you are purchasing crypto through a P2P platform or international exchanges, you will be required to deduct 1% TDS, file the TDS return and remit the balance amount to the seller’s account.

-Unless you're purchasing crypto through a P2P platform, buying crypto with fiat currency like INR is tax free.
+Unless you're purchasing crypto through a P2P or international platform, buying crypto with fiat currency like INR is tax free.

 Waiting for the moon?
 Great plan and great news for your taxes.
 You'll pay no tax on crypto you HODL.